Centre Val De Loire

-The popular King Henri IV called the Loire Valley Douce France - the Mild Country on account of its micro climate and soft luminosity due to the proximity of the ocean.
+King Henri IV called the Loire Valley Douce France - the Mild Country on account of its micro climate and soft luminosity due to the proximity of the ocean.

-The rich alluvial soil and mild climate are ideal conditions for the extensive cultivation of vegetables, fruits and flowers that turn the valley into a mosaic of colourful orchards and cultivated fields.
+The rich alluvial soil and mild climate are also ideal conditions for the extensive cultivation of vegetables, fruits and flowers that turn the valley into a mosaic of colourful orchards and cultivated fields.

-No wonder why the Loire Valley is one of the most visited regions of France!
+It's no surprise that the Loire Valley is one of the most visited regions of France!

 Centre Val De Loire - Latest content

 Please note: We will not sell or distribute your email address to any third party.